hguerrero/hguerrero/README.md

 - Building developer-centric tools and communities
 - Bridging AI innovations with robust API design
 - Driving DevRel efforts to amplify developer adoption

 ---

-##  Featured Projects
-Here are a few projects pinned to my GitHub that reflect my passions:

-- **kong-event-gw-examples** – Hands-on examples for the Kong Native Event Proxy
-- **kong-api-gw-examples** – API Gateway examples tailored for HTTP and event-driven architectures
-- **ai-automated-rag-demo** – Demo of Kong AI Gateway with an automated RAG setup using OpenAI
-- **ai-voice-to-image-demo** – Voice-powered image generation using React, OpenAI’s DALL·E 3 & Whisper
-- **kong-event-gw-okta-demo** – Kafka through the Kong Event Gateway, secured with Okta

----